 Undergraduate Areas of Emphasis

 Below are the Areas of Specailization (AoS) for the B.S. in Kinesiology major available to all undergraduate KIN students.
-Once you have identified the area that best fits your goals then you can check in our undergraduate handbook for details on coursework within each area.
+Once you have identified the area that best fits your goals, consult the undergraduate handbook for details on coursework within each area.

 Exercise & Fitness Specialist

 This area of specialization is designed for students who are interested in future careers in the areas of exercise and fitness.
 Course work is designed to develop knowledge and skills to work in cardiac rehabilitation or a variety of fitness and exercise related professions.
 Exercise and Fitness Specialist emphasis is to provide an in-depth understanding of the movement science area of Kinesiology through physiological, kinesiological, behavioral, and developmental contexts.
 Students will develop analytical, critical, and creative skills in movement science.
 These skills are designed to prepare the student for postbaccalaureate study and for many professional programs and occupations in the movement science-related areas of kinesiology.
 The Fitness emphasis is designed to provide theoretical and practical experience in exercise testing and prescription.
 Students gain knowledge in exercise testing from exercise physiology and movement science courses offered by the Department of Kinesiology.
 Practical application of this knowledge is attained through an internship.

 This area of specialization is designed for students who are interested in allied health professions, such as physical therapy, chiropractic.
 Course work is designed to develop knowledge and skills in order to pursue a future in physical therapy, chiropractic, medical school, or other health or rehabilitation careers.